dotnet-script/dotnet-script/README.md

 ```

 The advantage of this approach is that you can use the same command for installation across all platforms.

-> ⚠️ In order to use the global tool you need [.NET Core SDK 2.1.300](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300) or higher.
-The earlier previews and release candidates of .NET Core 2.1 are not supported.

 .NET Core SDK also supports viewing a list of installed tools and their uninstallation.

 ```shell